The spotless lamb slumbered into silence.

 Eloise frowned.
 The man was clearly mad.
 What quality of hers could Vincent be proud of?
 There was nothing more modest and plain as Eloise the shepherdess.
 Most twenty year old women were well off, married and surpassed bearing a child or two, while Eloise had not once kissed a man.
 Eloise Clary was the plainest woman anyone laid eyes on.
 With overgrown, stringy blonde hair, she was so easy to miss.
 Though her sprightly eyes may catch a few men’s eyes, it was her homely scars and filthiness that drove each man away.

 Yet as for Pierre, Eloise could list a thousand reasons to love him, if not more.
 It wasn’t a love for his social standing, by any means.
 Someone would more likely spit on a gypsy runaway like Pierre than on a lady like Eloise.
 Pierre’s petite, but fascinating physicality weighed no reasons to her love, either.
 It was beyond his striking beauty, dark Romani skin, or that infectious smile.
 It was what Eloise could not see in herself-- hope, even in the midst of death.
 Eloise had offered him a home, a name and all the love he needed; yet, he offered her something far greater.
 From the moment the boy had entered into her life, Eloise’s life blossomed into both shadows unnumbered and a surreal bliss.
 Pierre was a dream come true.

-There was no end in sight for her little boy’s suffering.
+But, there was no end in sight for her little boy’s suffering.
 He suffered, endlessly, from what many viewed a curse.
 There was no name for his condition, or that Eloise or Vincent knew of, but a disease well known across Europe.
 It was a disease of the blood, where any small scratch would render a vicious bleed.
 And one day, it would bring the most painful death.
 Neither Eloise or Pierre spoke of this death in their household, for it was assumed by Eloise that Pierre could not comprehend it.

 Yet to Pierre, death was a reward that he’d reach the fastest.
 A diagnosis wasn’t needed.
 In the end, Pierre knew it would end in death; yet, the boy did smile.
 Smiling so far, in fact, that it often hurt his cheeks.
 Pierre’s grin confronted the entire world.
 Yet Eloise could not help but to think that Pierre smiled at death itself.
 This eight year old child was an endless beam, looking death in its eyes and smiling, only for death to smile back.
 One day, Eloise thought, one day, it will.